newcleo-dev-team/lbh15/docs/source/readme_full.rst

 Learn More
 ==========

-This section can be subdivided into two parts:

-- the first one describes the oxygen-related correlations implemented in *lbh15* and how they have been obtained;

-- the second one describes a tutorial application coming together with *lbh15*, which is a representation of a simple oxygen control system applied to a liquid lead volume.
+This section contains additional information about the chemistry of heavy liquid metals in presence of dispersed oxygen in the bulk.
+It is made of two parts.
+The first part, presented in :numref:`oxygen control`, describes the oxygen-related correlations implemented in *lbh15* and how they have been obtained.
+The second part, presented in :numref:`tutorials`, describes a tutorial application coming together with *lbh15*, which is a representation of a simple oxygen control system applied to a liquid lead volume.

 .. include:: learn_more.rst